rsyncOSX/mydocsy/content/en/docs/parameters/defaultparameters.md

 RsyncUI does not officially support the `rsync daemon:` command.
 However, it is possible to configure a rsync daemon setup.
 Please note that a rsync daemon setup does not encrypt the transfer between the client and server.
 To encrypt the transfer, you need to tunnel the traffic using the SSH protocol.
-For more information on setting up SSH passwordless logins, please refer to the documentation at [passwordless logins](/docs/passwordless/).
+For more information on setting up SSH passwordless logins, please refer to the  *Passwordless login* section.

 {{< /alert >}}